-In choosing states to evaluate, PSC picked three that represented different regions (South, Midwest, and East Coast), included a range of deregulation systems and policy frameworks, and reflected different political leaderships (Democratic and Republican).
+In choosing states to evaluate, PSC picked four that represented different regions (South, Midwest, Mountain West, and East Coast), included a range of deregulation systems and policy frameworks, and reflected different political leaderships (Democratic and Republican).
+PSC recognizes this is just a subset of the varied and unique experiences of states that have deregulated their electric markets.

-PSC conducted literature reviews of deregulation generally in the United States for comparison of approaches and implementation issues; reviewed and analyzed primary and secondary documents on the implementation approach, prices, competition, reliability, and regulatory changes in each of the three states; and conducted interviews with state energy regulatory staff in Texas and Illinois.
-The information was compared to national trends on prices, generation capacity, reliability, and rates of residential and commercial switching.
+PSC conducted literature reviews of deregulation generally in the four states, reviewing primary and secondary documents on issues such as implementation approach, prices, electric provider switching rates, reliability, regulatory changes in each of the states, and other related deregulation issues.
+PSC also conducted interviews with state energy regulatory staff members in Texas and Illinois.
+The information from the review was evaluated in the context of national and other state trends on prices, generation mix, capacity, reliability, and rates of residential and commercial switching.
 PSC also reviewed any energy policy or regulatory changes that were made subsequent to deregulation in order to fine-tune or correct deficiencies in deregulation policies.